Carre's Grammar School: School structure

 Carre's is a state-run selective secondary school on Northgate, Sleaford, with a Sixth Form.
-It converted to an Academy and reopened on 1 August 2011; it is governed by The Robert Carre Trust and converted to an Academy without sponsorship.
+It converted to an Academy and reopened on 1 August 2011; since 2025, it has been governed by Community Inclusive Trust (CIT).
+Prior to 2025, it was governed by The Robert Carre Trust (RCT) and had converted to an Academy without sponsorship.
 Before September 2015, The Robert Carre Trust was called Carre's Grammar School Academy Trust.
-The Trust also governs Kesteven and Sleaford High School.
 At Carre's, there are 99 staff in 2025; there is the full-time equivalent of 45.54 teachers, 3.6 senior leaders and 3.47 teaching assistants.

 The school caters for pupils aged 11 to 18.
 Since the Education Act 2002, secondary school pupils have been placed in Years 7, 8 and 9 (grouped into Key Stage 3) and Years 10 and 11 (grouped into Key Stage 4), which coordinates how the National Curriculum is taught.
 Pupils are allocated into houses based on their forms.
 The first house system at Carre's consisted of four sets: scarlet, maroon, green and blue.
 They became houses in 1933 as Carre, Bristol, Lafford and Welby, named respectively after its founder, the Earls of Bristol, an old name for Sleaford, and Richard Welby, who owned the Gedney lands purchased by Carre.

 Along with Kesteven and Sleaford High School and St George's Academy, Carre's is part of the Sleaford Joint Sixth Form, which was founded in 1983.
 It provides a common timetable across school sites and allows for pupils to choose from A-Level options offered at all three schools.
 Pupils may apply to be based at any one of the schools, where their pastoral and tutorial activities take place.